Looking for a therapist? 5 steps and pro tips to follow

 3) Google and other major search engines

-While I would not start here, this is a great place to search for websites and professional social media accounts of clinicians you want to learn more about.
-Here you’ll find any online content they offer and get a broader sense of their personality and background.
+While I would not start here, this is a great place to further search for websites and professional social media accounts of clinicians you want to learn more about.
+Here you may also find other online content they offer to help get a broader sense of their personality and background.

 *Pro Tip*: “My friend recommended someone.
 Should I just go with them?”